Â鶹APP

 Students may select a project proposed by a faculty member or develop a proposal for a project in conjunction with a faculty member.

-The application for the spring 2025 semester is currently and will be closed at 5 p.m.
-CST on January 6.
-The spring 2025 Armour R&D program runs from January 27 to April 4, 2025.
+The application for the summer 2025 semester is currently open and will be closed at 5 p.m.
+CST on April 25.
+The summer 2025 Armour R&D program runs from June 6 to July 25, 2025.

 For more information, contact engineering@iit.edu